jaroszej/Travlr-Getaways-Website/README.md

 ### Compare and contrast the types of frontend development you used in your full stack project, including Express HTML, JavaScript, and the single-page application (SPA).
 Why did the backend use a NoSQL MongoDB database?

+This project is comprised of the MEAN stack, including MongoDB, Express.JS, Angular.JS, and Node.JS.
+There were two types of frontends built, one utilizing Express, HTML, and JavaScript, and one using Angular to build a single-paged application (SPA).

 ## Functionality